 Paris dazzled Al Brown

 His career was on the rise.
-Panama Al was an invincible, atypical bantamweight (5’10” and 115 lbs.) who was a powerful intimidating puncher.
-In the United States, no one wanted to face him because of his reputation for assimilating punches and his knockout power, so in 1926 and with a record of 40-5-4 and 17 KOs, he went to Paris, France.
+Panama Al was for a while an invincible, atypical bantamweight (5’10” and 115 lbs.) who was a powerful intimidating puncher.
+In the United States, no one wanted to face him because of his reputation for withstanding punches and his knockout power, so in 1926 with a record of 40-5-4 and 17 KOs, he went to Paris, France.

 Paris opened his eyes to another world where he was not rejected due to his sexual preferences.
 There the bohemian nights were endless, and he was captivated by the world of gambling and cabaret life.
-In addition, his heart fell in love with the “city of light” and he knew love in the arms of the French poet, writer and filmmaker Jean Cocteau.
+In addition, he fell in love with the “city of light” and found love in the arms of the French poet, writer and filmmaker Jean Cocteau.
 While in Paris, he also joined Josephine Baker’s La Revue Negre as a tap dancer.

 The first Latin American champion